-The Future Leaders Exchange Program (FLEX) is a US government-sponsored program for secondary school students from ten of the newly independent states (NIS) – Eurasia.
+The Future Leaders Exchange (FLEX) Program is a U.S. government-sponsored program for secondary school students from Europe and Eurasia.
 The program provides scholarship funding for students to travel to the United States, attend a US high school for a full academic year, and live with a US host family.

 History of the program

 FLEX was established in 1992 as the centerpiece of the Eurasian Secondary School Initiative under the FREEDOM Support Act.
 Funding is provided by the US Department of State.
 The program was created out of the conviction of former Senator Bill Bradley that the best way to ensure long lasting peace and understanding between the United States and the countries of Eurasia is to enable young people from these countries to learn about the U.S. and Americans first-hand.

 The primary goal of FLEX is to improve mutual understanding between our countries and allow young citizens of Eurasia to have the opportunity to observe and experience the American system of civil society.
 Since the program’s inception in 1993, over 29 000 young citizens from Eurasia have participated in FLEX and have returned to their countries imbued with a new enthusiasm and desire to help others and share their newly acquired experiences and knowledge for the betterment of their home communities and countries.

 An independent commission in the US consisting of highly-qualified specialists in the sphere of education and international exchanges select program candidates.
 Contest selection will be based on a complete package of the submitted documents; a recommendation letter from a teacher and a student’s readiness for a year-long stay in the USA as an exchange student.
 Students will also have to provide medical documents indicating that their state of health allows them to participate in the program.

 The selection process will be completed in spring 2021, and all applicants will be notified of their status in April – May y 2021.
 The knowledge of English is an important but not the most essential selection criteria.